yahoojapan/multiple-dimension-spread/docs/develop/overview.md

 If a column already exists, substitute it, and if it does not exist, create a new column.

 The mechanism for dynamically creating this data structure is used not only for messages but also for expression by merging data structures among Spreads included in blocks.

+## Encoding of columns
+In MDS, you can change the encoding setting for each column.
+Two settings can be set for encoding and compression.
+By using this, it is possible to optimize individually, such as lightly compressing data that is frequently referred to, efficiently compressing data with less reference.

+As for the encoding of the column, I prepare an interface which analyzes Spread and select method.
+By default, we adopt the one estimated to reduce the data size after conversion from multiple encoding methods.

+Regarding the selection of the compression method, the cost of referring to data and the accumulation period are required.
+External information that is unknown at the time of file conversion is necessary, but I can not think of a good method.
+Currently it provides only a mechanism that can be set.

+##